 When the U.S. entered World War I in 1917, Horace Pippin was almost 30 years old.
 Born in West Chester, Pennsylvania and raised in Goshen, New York, he left school after the 7th grade to help support his family.
 He took an array of menial jobs (hotel porter, coal-wagon driver, feed-store helper); lived intermittently in New York City as a laborer; then moved to Patterson, New Jersey in 1912, to work as an iron molder.
 At this point, there was little evidence he would go on to become one of the most renowned African-American artists of the 20th century.

 On June 1, 1917, not long after the U.S. entered the war, Pippen volunteered for the 15th New York National Guard, later christened the 369th regiment and nicknamed the Harlem Hellfighters.
-That November, at Fort Dix, South Carolina, where the unit trained, he earned his corporal stripes.
+That November, during training, he earned his corporal stripes.
 They landed on the Atlantic coast of France the following month.

 From the time the Hellfighters arrived in France late in December 1917, it was unclear if they would ever see combat at all.
 In the heyday of Jim Crow discrimination, the U.S. military’s all-white leadership questioned whether black soldiers had the intelligence or courage to fight, so most were relegated to support roles.
 Roughly 10 percent of the 380,000 African-Americans who served in the war actually fought, according the U.S. National Archives.